 Watch the webinar

-Rigour and Inclusion - developing disabled dance artists
+Rigour and Inclusion - developing Disabled dance artists

-Discover training and development opportunities for disabled dance artists as we discuss examples from TIN Arts, Stopgap Dance Company and the journey Aristide took as a disabled dance artist in Italy.
+Discover training and development opportunities for Disabled dance artists as we discuss examples from TIN Arts, Stopgap Dance Company and the journey Aristide took as a Disabled dance artist in Italy.
 This webinar draws on lived experiences to identify barriers to progression.

 Chaired by Suzie Birchwood (Independent Artist), with panellists Laura Jones (Stopgap), Aristide Rontini (Independent Artist) and Martin Wilson (TIN Arts)